Finture/Flowee-BPMS-Docs/content/user-guide/camunda-bpm-run.md

 ### Webapp plugin registration

-Camunda 7 provides a mechanism to extend the Camunda Webapps with your own functionality.
+Flowee BPMS provides a mechanism to extend the Camunda Webapps with your own functionality.
 You can add plugins at various plugin points.
 For example, the processes dashboard in Cockpit.

 A webapp plugin is a maven jar project that provides a server-side and a client-side extension to the webapp.
 You can find more information about how to structure your plugins [here]({{< ref "/webapps/cockpit/extend/plugins.md#the-nature-of-a-cockpit-plugin" >}}).